- Motivations For Selling A Business

 Not everyone will qualify for SBA financing and some people might prefer more creative and flexible financing options.
 But there are other options.

 One is to work with a private lender and/or investor.
-This option can cost a little more in terms of overall financing costs, but a private financing option may allow you to structure your purchase so that you can maintain cash flow, which can be put towards growing the business.
+Opting for private financing may incur slightly higher financing costs, but it enables you to structure your purchase in a manner that maintains cash flow.
+Utilizing this can expand your business.
 Deferred interest and dividends are both things you could consider in this scenario.

 The Stress Test

-When acquiring a business you should always perform a stress test.
+When buying a business, you should always perform a stress test.
 The test allows you to see roughly how long the company can stay in business if you don’t receive any new customers or clients.

 The test is a worst-case assessment.
 Generally speaking, things would never get as bad as they are imagined to be in the stress test.
 But it’s useful to know how much damage a business can take before it becomes unsalvageable.

-This ensures the lender that you’re a safe bet as far as the loan is concerned.
+Rest assured, the lender will see you as a secure option for the loan.
 It also serves to give the buyer a better understanding of what different variables can impact the business that you can control.

 The Business Plan